BLOODY POETRY + THE (UN)STAGED READING SERIES

 ABOUT THE PRODUCTION

 Invulnerable Nothings' inaugural production matched Howard Brenton's Bloody Poetry with (un)Staged Readings from Lord Byron’s Cain, P.B.
 Shelley’s Prometheus Unbound, and Mary Shelley’s Frankenstein.
-It first appeared in a sold out residency at The Brooklyn Art Library in August 2016, marking the bicentennial of the fateful summer of 1816, and went on to tour nationally and internationally throughout 2017.
+The performances in rep first appeared in a sold out residency at The Brooklyn Art Library in August 2016, marking the bicentennial of the fateful summer of 1816, and went on to tour nationally and internationally throughout 2017.